stefanprodan/swarmprom/README.md

 image.
 Don't rely on the latest tag for continuous deployments, Prometheus will soon reach v2 and the data store will not be backwards compatible with v1.x.

-Another thing that you should consider is having redundancy for Prometheus and alert manager.
+Another thing you should consider is having redundancy for Prometheus and alert manager.
 You could run them as a service with two replicas pinned on different nodes, or even better, use a service like Weave Cloud Cortex to ship your metrics outside of your current setup.
 You can use Weave Cloud not only as a backup of your